-Novel is recommended to the college-bound student.
+Novel is recommended to college-bound students.
 This course emphasizes the critical analysis of various novels and their metaphorical and literal meanings.
 Novels of various types will be read and analyzed.
 Students will have significant reading homework on a daily basis and will be expected to purchase paperback copies of the novels discussed.